fabienringeval/ANNOT/README.md

 # ANNOT'

-Tools for annotating videos as part of the theradia project.The one which concerns the support of people suffering from cognitive troubles during digital therapy sessions by a virtual assistant.The annotated data will then be used to train the assistant's emotion learning system.
+Tools for annotating videos developed within the Theradia project, aimed at supporting individuals experiencing cognitive difficulties during digital therapy sessions with a virtual assistant.
+The annotated data is intended for training the assistant’s emotion recognition and learning system.

-**Table of Contents**

 **Table of Contents**